Fantom-foundation/consensus-rough-notes/Consensus.md

 *Proof-of-Storage* Storage and bandwidth are scarce computational resources other to computational power and currentcy.
 Known implementations: [Permacoin]; [Torcoin]

 *Proof-of-Weight* is similar to PoS, but probability of "discovering" next block depends on some other to stake weighted value. *Proof-of-Reputation* can be accounted into this category.
-Known implemntations: [Algorand](https://people.csail.mit.edu/nickolai/papers/gilad-algorand-eprint.pdf); [Filecoin](https://filecoin.io/); [Chia](https://chia.network/)
+Known implementations: [Algorand](https://people.csail.mit.edu/nickolai/papers/gilad-algorand-eprint.pdf); [Filecoin](https://filecoin.io/); [Chia](https://chia.network/)

 *Byzantine Fault Tolerance (BFT)* is based on [classic problem in distributed computing](https://people.eecs.berkeley.edu/~luca/cs174/byzantine.pdf).
 Several cryptocurrency protocols use some version of BFT to come to consensus. [*Practical Byzantine Fault Tolerance (PBFT)*](http://pmg.csail.mit.edu/papers/osdi99.pdf) is in use by [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) with few < 20 preselected generals running PBFT.
-Drawbacks: Centralised/Permissioned. *Federated Byzantine Agreement (FBA)* - a solution to Byzantine genaral problem when each general responsible for their own chain and sorts messages as their come in to establish truth.
+Drawbacks: Centralised/Permissioned. *Federated Byzantine Agreement (FBA)* - a solution to Byzantine general problem when each general responsible for their own chain and sorts messages as their come in to establish truth.
 Known implementations: [Stellar](https://www.stellar.org/); [Ripple](https://developers.ripple.com/xrp-ledger-overview.html).

+Original description of Ripple Consensus protocol is given in [RPPL0]; updated analysis is given in [RPPL18].
+Ripple is going to replace current XRP LCP (Ripple Ledger Consensus Protocol) with Cobalt, described in [CBLT18].

 Offscale engagement